 Source: Via Facebook Group via Katherine Cross.
-Note that this soldier is not a confirmed member of the 18th Battalion until such documentation has been found to accurately determine the battalion he belong to when he perished.
 The CVWM and CWGC records indicate that this soldier served with the 2nd Battalion when he was killed.
 The Circumstances of Death Register indicates he served with the 18th Battalion.

 The subsequent research shows this soldier was serving with the 18th Battalion when he was killed in action.